Unbalanced Triangle Detection and Enumeration Hardness for Unions of Conjunctive Queries: Introduction

-When considering \emph{Conjunctive Queries} (CQs), the tractability with respect to $\DelayClin$ is well-understood.
+When considering \emph{Conjunctive Queries} (CQs) without \emph{self-joins}, the tractability of enumerating query answers with respect to $\DelayClin$ is well understood.
 The queries with a \emph{free-connex} structure are tractable~\cite{bdg:dichotomy}; these are acyclic queries that remain acyclic with the addition of an atom containing the free variables.
 This tractability result is complemented by conditional lower bounds forming a dichotomy: a \emph{self-join-free} CQ is in $\DelayClin$ if and only if it is free-connex~\cite{bb:thesis,bdg:dichotomy}.
 The hardness of cyclic CQs assumes the hardness of finding hypercliques in a hypergraph~\cite{bb:thesis}, while the hardness of acyclic non-free-connex CQs assumes the hardness of Boolean matrix multiplication~\cite{bdg:dichotomy}.
-This dichotomy assumes the CQ to not contain self-joins (that is, every relation appears in at most one atom of the query), which enables assigning different atoms with different relations when reducing a hard problem to query answering.
-Not much is known regarding the case with self-joins, other than that there are cases where self-joins affect the complexity~\cite{berkholz2020tutorial}.
+This dichotomy assumes that the CQ does not contain self-joins (that is, every relation appears in at most one atom of the query), which enables assigning different atoms with different relations when reducing a hard problem to query answering.
+Not much is known regarding the case with self-joins, but we do know that there are cases where self-joins affect the complexity~\cite{berkholz2020tutorial, carmeli2023selfjoins}.